weigao95/kPAM/README.md

 - [kPAM action planning given 3D keypoints](https://github.com/weigao95/kplan-ros)
 - [Grasp planning](https://github.com/weigao95/kplan-ros)

-After these operations, the remaining task is to apply the planned kPAM action to the grasped object, which is essentially a rigid transformation on the robot end-effector.
+After these operations, the remaining task is to apply the planned action to the grasped object.
+In kPAM, the action is essentially a rigid transformation on the robot end-effector.
 This part is platform-specific and you might implement it according to your own robot interface.

 ### Training Data